LD4P/arm/modeling_recommendations/titles_art.md

 <a name="recommendations">Recommendation for Moving Forward with ArtFrame</a>
 --------

 After testing the bibliotek-o title model, the ArtFrame group agreed that it can generally be applied to art objects.
-However, in order to support art cataloging standards (such as CCO, CDWA and DCRM(G)) and other requirements unique to art objects, the group proposes additional title subclasses based on the title types listed in CCO Chapter 1, p.
-49-50 ([*http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf*](http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf)) as well as CDWA ([*http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html*](http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html)), for cases when these types cannot be covered by bib:Origin or bf:Source.
-The ArtFrame group recommends that two additional title types (published and manuscript designation) will be referred to the Rare Materials Group for discussion.
+The group also investigated specific art cataloging standards (such as CCO, CDWA and DCRM(G)) for other requirements unique to art objects.
+In particular, the group discussed title types listed in CCO Chapter 1, p.
+49-50 ([*http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf*](http://cco.vrafoundation.org/downloads/PartTwo_1-ObjectNaming.pdf)) as well as CDWA ([*http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html*](http://www.getty.edu/research/publications/electronic_publications/cdwa/4titles.html)).
+Most of these title types (e.g. creator’s title or repository title) are very relevant concepts, but can be expressed in other ways in a linked data environment.
+Two remaining title types were identified that need to be formally expressed in the ArtFrame ontology: exhibition title and translated title.

-> - **Define the following additional bf:Title subclasses in the ArtFrame namespace:**

-> - af:RepositoryTitle
-> - af:CreatorsTitle
-> - af:DescriptiveTitle
-> - af:TranslatedTitle
-> - af:OriginalTitle
-> - af:ExhibitionTitle
-> - af:FormerTitle
+> - **Recommendations:**
+Exhibition title will be addressed in the Exhibition Event Model.
+Translated title will be accomodated in the ArtFrame ontology as a named individual to be used with bib:origin.
+While ex:translated differs from most of the other named individuals in this category, including it follows precedent set by bib:supplied and bib:transcribed.

 > - **Title Origin**

 Title origins (the place from which a title originates, i.e. container, margin, spine) are less clearly defined for objects different from regular print books.
-Established owl:NamedIndividuals in bibliotek-o, such as bib:supplied and bib:transcribed should be applied where appropriate, but no additional art specific named individuals will be defined within the ArtFrame namespace.
+Established owl:NamedIndividuals in bibliotek-o, such as bib:supplied and bib:transcribed should be applied where appropriate, along with the newly proposed ex:translated.
+No additional art specific named individuals will be defined within the ArtFrame namespace.
 DCRM(G) 1B2 states: Always make a note on the source of the title proper.
 The examples given are: Title from lower margin; Title from ink note on book of mount; title from item, etc. This list could potentially be endless.
-For the sake of consistency, title origins should always be treated as annotations attached to the title resource, following the Notes and Annotations pattern.
+For the sake of consistency, this type of information will be recorded as a title origin using rdf:value.

-> - **Title Source**

-Where the source of the title can be clearly identified and adequately represented by a URI, bib:hasSource should be applied.
-However, use of annotations are more appropriate for more complex and “fuzzy” situations.

 <a name="useCase">Relevant ArtFrame Use Case</a>
 --------